 How to Delete Apps from a Samsung Smart TV

-Samsung Smart TVs come with pre-installed applications, either from Samsung or another manufacturer.
-What’s more, you can easily install new apps from your Smart Hub.
+Samsung Smart TVs come with pre-installed applications from Samsung or another manufacturer.
+In addition, you can easily install new apps from your Smart Hub.
 Regardless, what if you want to delete some apps?
 Can you do it?

 Deleting Apps on T, Q, LS Samsung Smart TVs

-Some users have trouble deleting apps because the process is dependent on what model they own.
-That said, uninstalling apps on the newest Samsung Smart TVs is quite straightforward.
-Here’s what you have to do:
+Deleting apps can be troublesome, depending on what model you own.
+That said, uninstalling apps on the newest Samsung Smart TVs is straightforward.
+Here’s what to do.

 - Using your “OneRemote,” press the “Home” button.
 This will open the “Smart Hub.”